-The artist Pamela Coleman-Smith’s life, religion and social affiliations all came together in the Rider Waite deck.
+The life of artist Pamela Colman Smith – her religion and social affiliations all came together in the Rider Waite deck.
 It is likely that she depicted an older Edith Craig as the King of Pentacles.
 [Source: Pamela Coleman Smith, The Untold Story by Stuart Kaplan]

 The King’s face certainly resembles the straight-lipped appearance of Craig.
-Craig also appears as the face of the Magician in the Rider Waite deck.
+She also appears as the face of the Magician in the Rider Waite deck.

 Craig was clearly a liberated woman in her time, she was a lesbian who lived in a ménage à trois with two other women from 1916 until her death in 1947.

-Due to this association, Terry also makes an appearance in the Rider Waite deck, as the face in the Queen of Cups, Queen of Wands and the woman in the Nine of Pentacles.
-She even appears as the Magician.
+Her mother Terry also makes an appearance in the Rider Waite deck, as the face in the Queen of Cups, Queen of Wands and the woman in the Nine of Pentacles.

 “The fact that the equality for which women struggled was believed by some in Pamela’s circle to reflect the existing divine order – as, for example, among Spiritualists, or in the Golden Dawn’s pantheon of divinities – brought the connection between political and spiritual realities full circle.”Stuart Kaplan (author)